Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Simulation Results

+\subsection{\textbf{Hypothesis tested: H2.} \textit{If the robot uses a time-varying stubbornness measure to estimate when the human would take the lead, then the team can achieve a lower overall objective cost than a fixed-mode baseline.}}

 Here, we evaluate the mode-switching mechanism described in Sec.~\ref{HBM}.
-We start by identifying the value $\eta$ for different participants to implement stubbornness measure~\eqref{eq:phi_evolution}, then incorporate it into mode transition.
+We start by identifying the value $\eta$ for different participants to implement the stubbornness measure~\eqref{eq:phi_evolution}, then incorporate it into the mode transition.

 \textbf{Experiment design:} We use the environments shown in Fig.~\ref{exp_environemtns}.
 For each environment, we create videos of progressively moving trajectories for each path option, representing a robot leading the movement.
 We show these videos to participants and, during the process, ask them if they want to stop following the robot and switch to another option.
-If they choose to do so, we record the time at which they provide this feedback.
+If they choose to do so, we record that feedback time.
 This time corresponds to the mode transition, i.e., $\phi(k)$ exceeds 1.
-We use this time and the trajectory to calculate the individual $\eta$ for ten participants.\footnote{Detail calculations of $\eta$ are given in the supplementary material.} Among the ten $\eta$, we select three representative ones, corresponding to sensitive ($\eta=5$), medium($\eta=10.5$), and less sensitive($\eta=15$) individuals to present the following results.
+We use this time and the trajectory to calculate the individual $\eta$ for twenty participants.
+Among the twenty $\eta$, we select three representative ones, corresponding to sensitive ($\eta=5$), medium ($\eta=10.5$), and less sensitive ($\eta=15$) individuals to present the following results.

-\textbf{Model validation:} To quantitatively evaluate our model, we compare the robot's objective costs \eqref{eq:robot_utility} with and without the mode transition mechanism across all four environments.
-For each environment, we randomly sample twenty different ($\alpha$, $\gamma$) values from their respective ranges and compute the average accumulated cost for the resulting human-robot trajectories.
-These average cost values are presented in Table~\ref{Tab_average_objective_costs}.